StarPlayrX/bigmac/README.md

 * Added an original Startup Disk tool to the repo.
 Created by StarPlayrX

 ## Released today bigmac1.1
+* Includes all latest patches like USB1.1 device support, Airdrop and more!
-* Includes all the new patches that are going into v2, but in the classic v1.0 installer format.
+* Packaged in our classic v1.0 installer format
 * A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)

 ## 🍔 Coming soon: bigmac2